HTTP Poller

 • Use caution when specifying the Feed Polling Interval value.
 Ensure that the HTTP endpoint being polled is capable of returning responses within the polling interval specified.
 It is recommended that you test the response time of a request to the website using the same request that you apply in the feed configuration.
 Do not set the polling interval to a shorter interval than the typical response time of the request to the website.
 For details, see Schedule feed polling interval.

-• The POST body, URL parameters, and Custom headers parameters can use feed global variables.
-By default, the feed global variables are converted into epoch time (milliseconds since January 1, 1970 UTC).
-Optionally, you can convert the feed global variables to epoch seconds (seconds since January 1, 1970) and a desired string date time format.
-The following outlines the feed analytic variables and the time they represent.
+• The POST body, URL parameters, and Custom headers parameters support feed global variables.
+By default, the feed global variables are converted to epoch time (milliseconds since January 1, 1970 UTC).
+Optionally, you can convert the feed global variables to epoch seconds (seconds since January 1, 1970) and a string date time format.
+The first time the feed runs after starting or restarting, the $feed.FeedLastScheduledStart time will be the current start time minus five minutes.
+The following are the feed analytic variables and the time they represent:

 • $feed.FeedStartTime—The time the feed was started